The Elephant in AppSec Talks Highlight: Reinventing API Security

 APIs are everywhere.
 Breaches happen weekly.
 Attacks grow exponentially.
 Everyone knows about it, and yet companies are extremely slow to adopt the existing API security solutions. - Tristan Kalos, CEO and Co-Founder of Escape

 With 83% of global web traffic flowing through APIs but only 11% of companies adopting API security, we need to step it up now more than ever.
-But when classic DASTs are inefficient and no enterprise team has visibility on all of their APIs, how do we move forward?
+But when legacy DASTs are inefficient and no enterprise team has visibility on all of their APIs, how do we move forward?

 The answer lies in two talks from the Elephant in AppSec Conference on November 7.
 Swan Beaujard, Security Engineer at Escape, and Tristan Kalos, CEO and Co-Founder of Escape, dive into why DASTs aren't enough, how companies struggle to secure APIs at scale and what we can do about it.
 This article takes you through the key highlights from their talks, which you can also rewatch in full now.